|

 -D Restore DMAPI (Data Management Application Programming

 Interface) event settings.
-If the restored filesystem will
+If the restored filesystem will be

-it is not usually desirable to restore these settings.
+not usually desirable to restore these settings.

--E Prevents xfsrestore from overwriting newer versions of
+-E Prevents xfsrestore from overwriting newer versions of files.

-displayed with the ls -lc command.
+ls -lc command.

 -F Inhibit interactive operator prompts.
 This option inhibits